luismaia/capistrano-exfel/README.md

 # Capistrano::Exfel

 Deploys Ruby on Rails Applications in EXFEL VMs using Capistrano3 throw username/password authentication.
-The standard EXFEL VMs consist of Scientific Linux 6 or CentOS 7 with Apache.
+The standard EXFEL VMs consist of Scientific Linux 6, CentOS 7 or Ubuntu 14 with Apache.
 Installation of Phusion Passenger and RVM are also required to this gem.

 ## Installation